amandamartin-dev/velo-tensorflow/README.md

 ## Setup
 To use this code you must first create a wix site with Wix Chat enabled and dev mode turned on

+Add the following NPM packages to your velo site @tensorflow/tfjs @tensorflow-models/toxicity

 Place the two files in your backend code.
 Note that events.js is a reserved file name.
 If you change this, the code will not run. toxicity can be renamed, however, make sure to update any references to this file if you do so.

 ## Credit